 Task Command Changing to Enable Mode > enable You only need to supply enough of each command to positively identify it among the other available commands.
 So, in this example, you could just type en and press Enter.
-Changing to Configure Mode # configure terminal Changing to Configure Mode # comigate terminal Similarly, this command can be entered as co t . # comigure terminal
+Changing to Configure Mode # configure terminal Similarly, this command can be entered as co t . # configure terminal